scubuk/selenium-tuto/README.md

 ## Selenium Methods

 When we get the driver object, with these methods that we can perform on a driver.
 Before we write these methods we have to import webdriver and test our setup(For running instructions go to 'Running the tests').
-In PyCharm IDE when we add (.) you will see all the below methods.

 ```
 from selenium import webdriver